 75 Thornhill Street Unit 4, Manitoba, Canada

-Step 3: The Coordinator will decide upon acceptance and placement of the student.
+Step 4: The Coordinator will decide upon acceptance and placement of the student.
 Students will receive a formal letter of acceptance.
 A minimum payment of $1000.00 (Canadian) must be sent by the student as soon as he/she receives the letter of acceptance.
-The full fee may be paid at this time.
+The full fee may be paid at this time if desired.